 Moms, you love your children, and you continually lay down your lives for them.
 Nevertheless, to feel tired is human, especially when there are tiny people tugging at you at all hours for your time and attention.

 The next time someone reminds you to relish every experience with your kids, remember that your devotion to them is real and that it doesn’t require you to be ecstatic every minute.
 Real love is strong enough to weather annoyances and lost sleep, missing shoes, and strained nerves.
 You are making memories you will look back fondly upon, and your children will know how to handle conflict when they are older and not run away from it when they are busy making families of their own.

 There is more to the story than what can be seen in a split second, and the old lady isn’t even really talking to you.
 She’s talking to the younger her, as she was, 30, 40, or even 50 years ago.
 She realizes that the upsets in her years of parenting were not as monumental as they seemed, and you will realize that some day, too.

-In the meantime, remember that true love is shown by showing up, consistently day in and day out and is exactly what you are doing.
+In the meantime, remember that there is no truer love than the one we feel for our kids.
+True love is shown by showing up, consistently day in and day out and is exactly what you are doing.
 You are doing a great job, mama.
 Keep up the good work, even if you cannot cherish each and every moment.

 This is a guest post by Rosa Hopkins.
 Rosa is a radio show host in 4 markets and on 8 stations, a writer, speaker, singer-songwriter, producer, and a radio recording artist.
 She lives in the hills of WV with her wonderful husband, miracle baby, a Jack Russell, and a shapeless hound named Lou.